About The Watermill Center Fall/Spring Artist-in-Residence Program

 Andrew Ondrejcak (and collaborator Shara Nova of My Brightest Diamond) will explore themes of gender and identity in a new opera loosely based on Virginia Woolf’s Orlando.
 While Ondrejcak writes, directs and designs, Nova composes the music and performs the title role.

-As a performance-maker, Ondrejcak’s works have been presented at The Kitchen (2016), BAM Harvey Theater in Next Wave Festival (2015), The Public Theater in Under the Radar Festival (2014), deSingel International Arts Campus, Antwerp (2013); Holland Festival, Amsterdam (2014); Kampnagel, Hamburg (2013) and the Guggenheim Museum’s Works in Process (2011) curated by Robert Wilson.
+Ondrejcak’s works have been presented at The Kitchen (2016), BAM Harvey Theater in Next Wave Festival (2015), The Public Theater in Under the Radar Festival (2014), deSingel International Arts Campus, Antwerp (2013); Holland Festival, Amsterdam (2014); Kampnagel, Hamburg (2013) and the Guggenheim Museum’s Works in Process (2011) curated by Robert Wilson.
 He re-performed the work of Marina Abramovic in The Artist is Present at MoMA (2010).
 In 2013, Ondrejcak was Artist in Residence at the Baryshnikov Arts Center and the Lower Manhattan Cultural Council on Governor’s Island.
 In 2015-2016, Ondrejcak was Artist in Residence at the Park Avenue Armory in New York City.

-As an arts educator, Ondrejcak teaches workshops on his creative process – hybrid of performance and design – at Domaine de Boisbuchet in Lessac, France (2013-2016) and, since 2002, has been a lecturer at the Museum of Modern Art, New York.
+As an arts educator, Ondrejcak teaches workshops on his creative process – a hybrid of performance and design – at Domaine de Boisbuchet in Lessac, France (2013-2016) and, since 2002, has been a lecturer at the Museum of Modern Art, New York.

 Image Credits: Ondrejcak Portrait, Photo by Georgia Nerheim; You Us We All at BAM Next Wave Festival, Photo by Hans Stockmans